Ericple/OpenVMS/README.md

 Work in progress.
 Documentations and installation instructions will be available on github page once its beta release was out.

+The original intention of OpenVMS is to provide an efficient backend system for every player who wants to create a virtual airline.
+OpenVMS provides all basic APIs and supports plug-in development.
+We recommend javascript for client-side development and electron for cross-platform support.
+Unlike NodeVMS, the scalability of OpenVMS is unparalleled, as long as you have .NET development experience, you can extend it arbitrarily.

 # Installation Guide

 ## 1. From source code